 When a branch is pruned back, new shoots arise near the cut.
 The new shoots generally grow in the same direction that the buds were pointing.
 Thus, a bud on the inside of a branch will grow towards the centre of the tree and an outward facing bud will grow away from the centre of the tree.

-just after transplanting, the tops should be pruned back to compensate for the loss of roots and to begin training the tree.
-This should not exceed one-third of the plants total top growth.
+Just after transplanting, the tops of the trees should be pruned back to compensate for the loss of roots and to begin training the tree.
+This should not exceed one-third of the plant’s total top growth.

 To develop a shade tree with limbs coming off the trunk at a height greater than 1.6 to 2.4 metres, lower branches should be pruned off.
 Ideally pruning should be done over an extended period of time as the tree grows in height.
 If done all at once this can result in a weak, spindly tree that needs staking.
 If you are going to prune all at once it is best to prune those lower branches to short stubs.
 These stubs will eventually be removed.
 The short stubs act as sap drawers, putting out leafy shoots which manufacture food and draw up water and minerals resulting in a stouter, stronger trunk.
 These stubbed branches must be kept pruned back and can be removed completely after permanent scaffold branches (main crown) have been established.

-Prune to eliminate limbs that cross each other or compete for the same space in the trees crown.
+Similarly, make sure to prune your trees to eliminate limbs that cross each other or compete for the same space in the tree’s crown.

 Prune to revitalize older trees by pruning out part of the crown of the tree, reducing the leaf area that the root system has to supply.
 More vigorous growth results in the remaining branches.

-Prune to increase air circulation through the tree both for the trees benefit and to increase air flow into the landscape.
+Finally, prune your trees to increase air circulation through the tree both for the tree’s benefit and to increase airflow into the landscape.
 More sunlight gets through the tree which is beneficial for lawn growth below.

+How do you go about pruning deciduous trees?
 In general, deciduous trees and shrubs should be pruned when they are dormant, preferably in early spring just before growth starts.
 At this time, wound healing will begin almost at once and it will be most rapid.
 Dormant pruning will have less effect on the growth of trees than pruning when the tree is in active growth.
-Another advantage of dormant pruning with deciduous trees is that it is easier to select branches which should be removed when the leaves are gone dead limbs and those lacking in vigor can be pruned in mid-summer when they are easier to locate.
-Exceptions to the dormant pruning rule are maple, birch and elm which should be pruned when actively growing in mid-summer.
+Another advantage of dormant pruning with deciduous trees is that it is easier to select branches which should be removed when the leaves are gone.
+Dead limbs and those lacking in vigor can be pruned in mid-summer when they are easier to locate.
+Exceptions to the dormant pruning rule are maple, birch and elm trees which should be pruned when actively growing in mid-summer.

 When pruned in early spring, these species may lose excessive amounts of sap.
-Pruning of Maple and Birch should not be done too late in the fall either, as wounds will not have a chance to heal before winter.
+Pruning of maple trees and birch trees should not be done too late in the fall either, as wounds will not have a chance to heal before winter.
 Elm trees should not be pruned between April 15 and August 30, to prevent the spread of Dutch Elm Disease.
 When pruning deciduous trees, make all cuts close to, and parallel to, the trunk or crotch of the tree.
 In order to avoid damage to the main limb or trunk when cutting large branches, use the 3-step method illustrated below:

 Most pines are best pruned in mid-June before the needles start to unfold.
 At this time, the new growth looks like candles. *It should be noted that the date of pruning will depend on the year and could be different each year.
 When these terminal shoots are soft they may be cut back to one-half to one-third of their length.
 This will control the length of subsequent growth for that season.
 New terminal buds will form at the cut ends by the end of the growing season and growth the following year will spread out from those points. (see below).